vikasgokavi/S3-Object-Storage-and-Governance/README.md

 Make an object public​

 Security is a priority in Amazon S3.
-Before you configure your EC2 instance to connect to the reportbucket, you want to test the bucket and object settings for security.​
+Before we configure our EC2 instance to connect to the reportbucket, we want to test the bucket and object settings for security.​

-In this task, you configure permissions on your bucket and your object to test accessibility.​ First, you attempt to access the object to confirm that it is private by default.​
+In this task, we configure permissions on our bucket and our object to test accessibility.​ First, you attempt to access the object to confirm that it is private by default.​

 In the reportbucket overview page, on the objects tab, locate the new-report.png object, and choose the new-report.png file name.​